-Spring course, five-week summer trip (July/August), fall capstone course with optional certificate
+Spring course, four-week summer trip (July/August), fall capstone course with optional certificate

 Delhi, Pune, Dahanu and Jaipur, India

 Registration same as registering for course

 India is a country of enormous diversity: linguistic (22 official languages), religious, geographic, and economic.
 What are the defining features of modern India, and how has it stayed together in a world where many other large multiethnic states have fallen apart or lurched from crisis to crisis?
 This four-week program will provide a window on the major issues facing India, and how Indians understand and argue about their country’s past, present, and future.
 We rely on interactions with university students and faculty throughout our trip:

 - Delhi, hosted by Delhi University (specific college to be determined)

 - Chandigarh, hosted by Panjab University